QuoSecGmbH/SIT/README.md

 The resulting framework will be a single portable DFIR ORC binary without dependencies.
 DFIR ORC repository: https://github.com/DFIR-ORC/dfir-orc.
 A general understanding of the DFIR ORC structure is beneficial for the configuration process.

-SIT can also be run independently if so desired, to ensure that the operation on the live system can be as minimal as possible, at the cost of dropping some features of the tool.
+The SIT modules can also be run independently if so desired, to ensure that the operation on the live system can be as minimal as possible, at the cost of dropping some features of the tool.

 DFIR ORC itself is a modular framework for forensic artifact acquisition on live systems.
 It allows embedding of already included acquisition tools and external custom tools into a single portable binary.
 The external tools need to be windows executable binaries.

 By default the DFIR ORC tools acquire artifacts, depending on their configuration, and drop them into 7z archives.
+Since documentation is very important for forensic soundness, there will be expanded documentation for these tools as well as additions to runtime feedback for the examiner to provide important information about the status of the selective imaging process.
-This tool will start after these tools have finished their acquisition and complete the process to a partial image.
+The SIT main modules will start after these tools have finished their acquisition and complete the process to a partial image.
 This includes but is not limited to, validity checks for the metadata, creation of an AFF4 image, insertion of all the artifacts and metadata into this image and hash verifications.